pytorch/dr-ci/docs/development-environment/README.md

 To obtain console logs for the (4) Elastic Beanstalk workers without having to go through the AWS website, run the `tools/log-analysis/fetch_eb_worker_logs.py` script, which place one log file for each worker into the current directory.

-The caffe2 org frontend deployment logs can be found at https://fburl.com/s3v2tm13.
+The `fbossci` org frontend deployment logs can be found at https://fburl.com/s3v2tm13.

 ### Website sanity check